Zika Outbreaks

 Zika in Europe

 The European Centre for Disease Prevention and Control (ECDC) says the Zika virus is not endemic in mainland Europe.
+In August 2025, France reported four travel-related Zika cases.
 In November 2024, Italy reported 7 imported Zika cases this year.
 On September 11, 2024, France reported five imported cases of Zika in 3 departments colonized by Aedes albopictus.
 In 2022, the European CDC reported that 31,453 Zika patients were confirmed in 13 of 52 countries and territories.
 In addition, the WHO reported in 2019 that French authorities confirmed an autochthonous Zika virus case in Hyeres, Var department.

 Zika United Kingdom

-As of December 2024, 7 Zika virus cases (5 in London) were reported in England and one in Wales between January and June 2024.
-This UKHSA data represents a 700% increase compared to the same period in 2023.
+Zika virus disease cases also decreased to 4 cases in the first half of 2025.
+Zika cases increased to 16 in England, Wales, and Northern Ireland in 2024, up from 8 in 2023.
 Thailand (5 cases) and Singapore (2) were the most frequently reported travel countries.
-The U.K. Health Security Agency (UKHSA) issued a warning on March 21, 2024, concerning Zika outbreaks.
-Travel-related Zika cases in the U.K. peaked in 2016 with 725 cases.
+The UK Health Security Agency (UKHSA) issued a warning on March 21, 2024, concerning Zika outbreaks.
+Travel-related Zika cases in the UK peaked in 2016 with 725 cases.

 According to the WHO, there is scientific consensus that the Zika virus is transmitted to people by mosquitoes of the genus Aedes.
-The WHO says two Zika virus lineages, the African lineage and the Asian lineage, have recently spread in the Pacific and the Region of the Americas.
+Since 2013, 31 countries and territories have reported cases of congenital microcephaly and other central nervous system malformations associated with Zika virus infection.
+The WHO reports that Zika virus lineages, the African lineage and the Asian lineage, have recently spread in the Pacific and the Americas.
 Zika infections can cause microcephaly, Guillain-Barré syndrome (GBS), and other central nervous system malformations.
 Although the Zika outbreak in southern Brazil has slowed in recent years, live births with microcephaly continue to be reported.

-The U.S. Centers for Disease Control and Prevention (CDC) published Research, Volume 30, Number 2—February 2024: temporal phylogenetic analysis revealed limited within-host diversity among most ZIKV-persistent infected associated samples.
-The researchers detected unusual virus temporal diversity, uncovering the existence of divergent genomes within the same patient.
-During pregnancy, healthcare providers can monitor the fetus for signs of congenital Zika virus infection, says the CDC.
+The U.S. CDC published Research, Volume 30, Number 2—February 2024: a temporal phylogenetic analysis revealed limited within-host diversity among most ZIKV-persistent-infected associated samples.
+The researchers detected unusual viral diversity, uncovering the existence of divergent genomes within the same patient.
+During pregnancy, healthcare providers can monitor the fetus for signs of congenital Zika virus infection.

 Congenital Zika Syndrome

-A population-based study of mortality rates among children younger than 5 years old in Brazil published in JAMA Network Open in January 2025 shows that children with congenital Zika syndrome (CZS) had a 13-fold higher risk of death compared with those without CZS.
+A population-based study of mortality rates among children younger than 5 years old in Brazil, published in JAMA Network Open in January 2025, showed that children with congenital Zika syndrome (CZS) had a 13-fold higher risk of death compared with those without CZS.

-The 2015–2016 ZIKV outbreak in the Region of the Americas revealed the ability of ZIKV from the Asian lineage to cause birth defects, generically called CZS, caused severe birth defects of the brain and eyes, including severe microcephaly.
-A study published in Pediatrics in January 2025 concluded children exposed to ZIKV in utero, even without CZS, demonstrate a greater risk for neurodevelopmental delay in early childhood, with the timing of maternal infection being a significant predictive risk factor.
-The International Journal of Infectious Diseases published a study in 2025 showing children with CZS will have more frequent hospitalizations in early childhood.
+The 2015–2016 ZIKV outbreak in the Region of the Americas revealed the ability of ZIKV from the Asian lineage to cause congenital disabilities, generically called CZS, which caused severe congenital disabilities of the brain and eyes, including severe microcephaly.
+A study published in Pediatrics in January 2025 concluded that children exposed to ZIKV in utero, even without CZS, demonstrate a greater risk for neurodevelopmental delay in early childhood, with the timing of maternal infection being a significant predictive risk factor.
+The International Journal of Infectious Diseases published a study in 2025 showing that children with CZS are more likely to experience frequent hospitalizations in early childhood.
 Scientists have reported that ZIKV RNA is detectable in the semen of infected men for months and is found in newborn children.

 Zika Vaccines

-As of February 2025, there are no approved Zika vaccines, but vaccine candidates are conducting clinical research.
+As of 2025, no approved Zika vaccine exists; however, vaccine candidates are currently being tested in clinical trials.